 - The mood you bring to work affects performance more than moods caused by changes during the workday.

 - Women reported being in negative moods about twice as often as men, even though they also report more intense joy than men.
-University of Illinois.
+(University of Illinois)

 - The more emotionally expressive people are, the more apt they are to transmit their moods to someone they talk with.
-Dr. John Cacciopo, Ohio State University.
+(Dr. John Cacciopo, Ohio State University)

-Leaders need to take note of the mood of their team and their own mood to ensure that it is a positive influence.
-Here are a few tips on managing moods at work :
+Leaders need to take note of the mood of their team and their own mood, to ensure that it is a positive influence on team dynamics and productivity.

 - Avoid triggers for unpleasant emotions.
 If a team member seems to have a new complaint each time you walk by his desk, don’t stop to chat.

 - Make an effort to arrive at work in an upbeat frame of mind.
 Change your routines if you are irritated by the rush-hour traffic or long lines at a popular coffee shop.

 - Watch your body language.
 Research has shown that when people are trying to “read” someone’s mood they rely heavily on that person’s body language for cues.
 So make sure your posture, gestures, and facial expressions send the right signals.